binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Data

 If you deal with sensitive customer data, then you have an ethical and legal responsibility for it.
 If you are putting sensitive data in The Cloud then you could very well be being irresponsible with your responsibility.
+You may not even retain legal ownership of it.